 In crypto trading a limit order is an order on the order book that has a predetermined limit price.
 You choose the upper limit price.
 Only if the market price reaches your limit price will the trade performed (or better).
-As a result, limit orders used to purchase or sell at a lower or higher price than the current market price.
+As a result, limit orders used to buy cryptocurrency in India or sell at a lower or higher price than the current market price.

 What Does a Limit Order Entail in Crypto Trading?